 Step Number Description 1 The academic planning begins with VTU calendar.
 The academic calendar includes the semester beginning, last working day, tentative schedule of practical and theory examination and tentative date for next commencement semester 2 Institute prepares its calendar within the framework of VTU calendar.
-Institute calendar of events consists of the activities planned for the semester which includes internal test dates for both theory and practical, parents teacher meeting dates, total number of working days and holidays 3 Department prepare its calendar with in frame work of VTU and Institute calendar.
+Institute calendar of events consists of the activitics planned for the semester which includes internal test dates for both theory and practical, parents teacher meeting dates, total number of working days and holidays 3 Department prepare its calendar with in frame work of VTU and Institute calendar.
 It consists of scheduled dates of seminars, workshops, industrial visits etc 4 Faculty prepares the lesson plan for both theory and practical courses.
 Lesson plan consists of proposed date and actual date of delivering the course component 5 Faculty adheres to VTU, Institute and department calendar and completes the courses conduct the IA test and evaluation.
 Organizes the various curricular and extracurricular activities.

-B. Use of various Instructional Methods & Pedagogical Initiatives Various Instructional methods are listed below:
+Various Instructional methods are listed below:

-- 1. Lecturing with chalk and talk - 2.
-Practicing through Tutorials and Remedial classes - 3.
-ICT enabled classes Zoom ,Google meet, Microsoft Teams etc
+1. Lecturing with chalk and talk

+2. Practicing through Tutorials and Remedial classes

+- 3. ICT enabled classes Zoom ,Google meet, Microsoft Teams etc

+- 4. Laboratory classes

 - 5. Edusat Classes

 - 6. Self-lecturing videos, NPTEL videos other videos etc

 - 7. Virtual lab

-8. Charts
+- 8. Charts

-9 Debates and quiz
+- 9 Debates and quiz